Cinetryx/PinScreenCamera/README.md

 Pressing any key will start to save each frame as an image to the same directory as the sketch.
 With those you can make movies or GIFs.

-This can be ran by just placing all of the .pde files in a directory then opening one of them in Processing.
+This can be ran by just placing all of the .pde files in a directory then opening one of them in Processing (Though PinArtCamera.pde) is the best place to start.
 Have fun!